-“We have a range of bundles to suit the smallest computer cupboard, through to a NASA-sized data centre,” Clynes says.
+“We have a range of bundles to suit the smallest computer cupboard, through to a NASA-sized data center,” Clynes says.
 The monitoring can also easily be installed in remote locations, providing, for example, fully automated control of rack access.

 Jason Molloy, Schneider Electric New Zealand and South Pacific business development manager for IT business says NetBotz provides a dashboard of how the IT environment looks.

-Designed to protect against physical threats, be they environmental or human, the NetBotz offerings are an easily scalable monitoring solution and are in use in many New Zealand organisations ranging from Government Data Centres to Enterprise to small businesses end user accounts.
+Designed to protect against physical threats, be they environmental or human, the NetBotz offerings are an easily scalable monitoring solution and are in use in many New Zealand organisations ranging from Government Data Centers to Enterprise to small businesses end user accounts.

 The NetBotz 455 comes complete with an integrated camera, motion detection and onboard temperature and humidity sensors built into the unit, with no need to add additional sensors.

 “The beauty of it is we can do all of those things in one unit, but then we can add smoke detectors, water leak detectors, door opening sensors integrated with camera to take a photo of whoever opened the rack” says Molloy.

 “In New Zealand there are a lot of unmonitored rooms, and the main issue we have are cooling issues that are not monitored, fail in the early hours of the morning and you get a thermal overload in your server room.

 “You can start with the one unit and add sensors to it as you need.
 But you get camera, motion detection, temperature and humidity in the start product.”

 Notifications can be set to trigger when different thresholds are reached, with the ability to send different notifications depending on the situation – a notification when a certain temperature is reached, and a critical alert when an extreme temperature is reached for example.